caseyg/awesome/TOPICS.md

 *   [BruceDone/awesome-crawler](https://github.com/BruceDone/awesome-crawler) - A collection of awesome web crawler,spider in different languages

+*   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
+Your agents are standing by!

+*   [IonicaBizau/scrape-it](https://github.com/IonicaBizau/scrape-it) - 🔮 A Node.js scraper for humans.

 ## scraping

 *   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥